LGBTIQ workers and students have been asked to share their experiences of sexual harassment for a new survey.

-The survey’s responses will form the basis of the Legal Centre’s submission to the Australian Human Rights Commission’s National Inquiry into Sexual Harassment in the Workplace.
+The responses will form the basis of the Legal Centre’s submission to the Australian Human Rights Commission.

-The research found 52 percent of people who identify as gay, lesbian, bisexual, pansexual, or queer had experienced workplace sexual harassment in the past five years.
+The research also found 52 percent of gay, lesbian, bisexual, pansexual, or queer workers experienced workplace sexual harassment in the past five years.

 The national inquiry

-Sex Discrimination Commissioner Kate Jenkins said the global conversation about sexual harassment and the #MeToo movement had exposed the true prevalence of the problem.
+Sex Discrimination Commissioner Kate Jenkins said the global #MeToo movement had exposed the true prevalence of the problem.

 “Importantly, the inquiry will provide employees, employers and all members of the public with an opportunity to participate in developing a solution to ensure Australian workplaces are safe and respectful for everyone.”